We're excited to announce the debut of Faith Trends, a new EFC podcast to serve the Church and the academy

 Research doesn’t exist to benefit just the researcher, but to benefit the wider research population and community.
 In their efforts to count the number of Christians in Canada, for example, researchers Bruce Guenther and Jonathan Chadwick need co-operation from the community of believers to accomplish their task.
 Their work will help churches and denominational leaders better understand the religious landscape in Canada and their place within it (episode 1, Bruce Guenther and Jonathan Chadwick).
 This is definitely a place and a space where we are stronger together.

 We want to help build a bridge connecting Canadian researchers to ministry practitioners

 we’re excited to provide a glimpse into the heart and community behind research that is happening for the Church in Canada.
 The Canadian Church is often exposed to research and literature that is written from an American perspective that doesn’t acknowledge the many cultural and regional distinctives in Canada.
 We will highlight researchers and the research that helps us understand who we are as Canadians and the Canadian Church.

 Each monthly episode will include a 30- to 40-minute conversation with a researcher, followed by a debrief with the EFC research department about their impressions and the takeaways.
 We hope listeners will reach out to connect with the people and the work we feature in the podcast, so that they can benefit in their ministry.
 We believe researchers will also benefit from hearing from frontline ministry workers.
 We anticipate relationships developing and informed change happening in the Church through conversations that connect research with ministry.

-Find the first two episodes, plus links to this new series on Apple Podcasts, Spotify Podcasts, Google Podcasts and Soundcloud, at www.TheEFC.ca/Podcasts.
+Find the first few episodes, plus links to this new series on Apple Podcasts, Spotify Podcasts, Google Podcasts and Soundcloud, at www.TheEFC.ca/Podcasts.